erikedin/Behavior.jl/docs/USAGE.md

 ### Caution
-While it's tempting to use this as a means of automatically generating all missing step implementations, it's important to note that ExecutableSpecifications cannot know how to organize the step implementations.
+While it's tempting to use this as a means of automatically generating all missing step implementations, it's important to note that Behavior cannot know how to organize the step implementations.
 Oftentimes, many feature files will share common step implementations, so there will not be a one-to-one correspondence between feature files and the step implementation files.
 Furthermore, step implementations with variables will often match many steps for different values of the variables,